Azzedine Alaïa

-Azzedine Alaïa ([azedin alaja]; عز الدين عليّة, [ʕizz adˈdiːn ʕaˈlajja]; 26 February 1935 – 18 November 2017) was a Tunisian couturier and shoe designer, particularly successful beginning in the 1980s.
+Azzedine Alaïa ([azedin alaja]; عز الدين عليّة, [ʕizz adˈdiːn ʕaˈlajja]; 26 February 1935 – 18 November 2017) was a Tunisian couturier and shoe designer.
+He became globally known particularly beginning in the 1980s for his women's dresses and he would dress numerous celebrities throughout his career.

-Early life
+Early life and education

-Alaïa was born in Tunis, Tunisia, on 26 February 1935.
-His parents were wheat farmers, but his glamorous twin sister, Hafida, inspired his love for couture.
+Alaïa was born in Tunis, on 26 February 1935.
+His parents were wheat farmers, but his twin sister, Hafida, inspired his love for couture.
 A French friend of his mother, Mrs. Pineau, fed Alaïa's instinctive creativity with copies of Vogue.
-He lied about his age to get into the Tunis Institute of Fine Arts, a local school of fine arts in Tunis, where he gained valuable insights into the human form and began studying sculpture.
-He worked as a dressmaker with his sister to pay for school supplies.
+When he was 15 years old he lied about his age to get into the Tunis Institute of Fine Arts, a local school of fine arts in Tunis, where he gained valuable insights into the human form and began studying sculpture.
+He worked as an assistant to Madame Richard, a Tunisian seamstress, and with this he paid for his sister's school tuition fees.

-Career

-After his graduation, Alaïa began working as a dressmaker's assistant.
-He soon began dressing private clients, and in 1957 he moved to Paris to work in fashion design.
+Early career

+In June 1956, Alaïa went to Paris and met his earliest supporters.
+Simone Zehrfuss, a society figure and wife of architect Bernard Zehrfuss introduced him to prominent cultural circles, including writer Louise de Vilmorin, and helped him build an early private clientele that later included Arletty and Greta Garbo.

+He then began an internship at the Christian Dior workshops.
+However, he was fired after four days.
+In 1958, he began working for Guy Laroche for three seasons.
+Afterwards, he continued making clothes for high-society Tunisians and others.
+In 1965, he created the prototype for the Mondrian dresses in Yves Saint Laurent's Mondrian collection.